 Transformational.
 It sounds like a big feat, and it is.
 But if your meeting doesn’t help drive some sort of transformation of participants, you might need to re-think the “why” behind the face-to-face.

 It’s our business to guide transformations.
 Not only is it our vision at Creative Group – to be creators of business changing experiences – but now as an industry, if we are not continually striving to transform the lives and businesses of our participants and clients, we are failing.

 Why Transformations Now?

 People once had to meet face-to-face to simply communicate.
 As technology rendered this paradigm obsolete, the value of meetings shifted as well.
 There is no longer a need to get together to convey a message, but rather to create an environment where a message can be morphed into new insights, actions can be taken, and transformations can be observed.

 The desire for transformation can be seen in these examples from two specific industries – Wellness and Luxury Travel.

-According to the Global Wellness Institute, the wellness industry was a $3.7 trillion market in 2015 and is expected to grow 17% by 2020.
+According to the Global Wellness Institute, the wellness industry is now a $4.5. trillion wellness economy.
 And it’s not just physical fitness people are looking for, it’s an overall focus on mental well-being and self-care.
-In fact, fitness magazine, Shape, reported on a survey by a wellness tech company which found that in 2018, “72% of millennial women are moving away from solely physical and financial goals to make self-care and mental health their priority.”
+In fact, fitness website Total Shape reported on a survey by a wellness tech company that found that in 2018, “72% of millennial women are moving away from solely physical and financial goals to make self-care and mental health their priority.”